 Click here for Calorific values of Food

-Are you a fitness freak relishing the Indian cuisine?
+Are you a fitness freak relishing Indian cuisine?
 Do you wish to lose weight?

-The approximate calorific value of a food product may be determined by multiplying the figures for percentage composition of protein, fat and carbohydrate by the factors 4, 9 and 4 respectively in 1 gram each.
+The approximate calorific value of a food product may be determined by multiplying the figures for percentage composition of protein, fat, and carbohydrate by factors 4, 9, and 4 respectively in 1 gram each.

 In labs, the chromic acid oxidation method is used to precisely measure calorific value.

 A detailed study of India’s meal patterns tells us that lunch (Protein:Fat:Carbs = 16:27:57) and dinner (P:F:C = 17:29:54) are the healthiest meals overall with respect to PFC balance.
-Percentage energy from protein is highest for dinner and percentage energy from fat is the lowest for lunch.
+The percentage of energy from protein is highest for dinner and the percentage of energy from fat is the lowest for lunch.

-Daily calorie requirements depends on your lifestyle.
+Daily calorie requirements depend on your lifestyle.
 You can make a diet plan after calculating your daily average calorie intake for your height and weight.

-A typical Indian diet contains more carbohydrates then proteins.
-Among the urban Indians there is a tendency to lead a sedentary lifestyle and hence obesity is on the rise.
+A typical Indian diet contains more carbohydrates than proteins.
+Among the urban Indians, there is a tendency to lead a sedentary lifestyle and hence obesity is on the rise.